makeitworkpress/waterfall/README.md

 These dependencies are included using composer.
 For more details on the functioning of these dependencies, visit the repositories of the respective dependency.

+## About
+Waterfall is written by [Michiel Tramper](https://michieltramper.com) and maintained by [Make it WorkPress](https://makeitworkpress.com/wordpress-themes/waterfall)